Arthelon/liveleague/README.md

 ## LiveLeague

-Command-line utility that reveals valuable insight about allies and team-mates during a live League of Legends match.
+Command-line utility that reveals valuable insight about allies and enemies during a live League of Legends match.